ivangfr/springboot-kafka-connect-jdbc-streams/README.md

   ```
   docker-compose up -d
   ```
   > **Note:** During the first run, an image for `kafka-connect` will be built, whose name is `springboot-kafka-connect-streams_kafka-connect`.
-To rebuild this image run
+Run the command below to rebuild it
   > ```
   > docker-compose build
   > ```